ishanjsr/web/content/about/main/index.md

 show_outro: false
 intro: |

-  Welcome to my personal webpage.
+  Hi!
 I am an economist interested in understanding the dynamics and drivers of inequality and social stratification, informality and the livelihoods crisis.
 Also interested in data, plants and food!

 ---